mihirnvad/Fat-content-analysis/README.md

 - **Statistical Significance:** **No**
 - **Conclusion:** We fail to reject the null hypothesis.
 The precision difference between low- and high-calorie groups is not statistically significant, so we find no evidence of unfairness in model precision based on calorie level.

+Below we show a distrubution of the fairness permutation:
 <iframe src="assets/fairness_permutation_precision.html" width="850" height="600" frameborder="0"></iframe>